 - The plan covers exam fees for illness or injury

 - 24/7 customer service support

-You can get a Petplan pet insurance for your dog or cat starting from when they are 6 weeks old.
+You can get a Petplan pet insurance plan for your dog or cat starting from when they are 6 weeks old.

 Petplan does not cover pre-existing conditions, wellness care, or cosmetic and elective procedures.
 Also, it is not available in New Brunswick and Quebec.

 Trupanion has been around since 2000 when it was initially known as Vetinsurance in Vancouver.

 It covers 90% of eligible expenses after you meet your annual deductible, and there is no cap or payout limit which is a unique feature.

 Trupanion offers “Vet Direct Pay” which means your veterinarian is paid directly and you can avoid the hassle of submitting paper claims for reimbursement.